 Physical therapy has not adequately improved function and reduced pain.

-Surgery is not an option or patient wants to avoid surgery.
+Surgery is not an option or the patient wants to avoid surgery.

 Request An Appointment